Hammarberg/c2/README.md

 `postarg "<switch>"`
 Adds c2 command line switches for the post assembly pass from the convenience of your source.
-Example: `-- "chunks", 1024, 1024 //Loads the second kilobyte of the file`

 `repeat(X)` and `rrepeat(X)`
 Repeats the following line or C code block X times.
-The variable `c2repn` can be read. `rrepeat` counts in reverse from X-1.
+The variable `c2repn` can be read. `rrepeat` counts in reverse from X-1 to and including 0.

 Example:
 ```
         repeat(10)
-                byte 10+c2repn
+                byte offset + c2repn*7
 ```